 President, ORCHANGO; former CIO, Delta Hotels

-Edmond, president and co-founder of ORCHANGO, gets powerful messages across with his highly dynamic speaking style and engaging stories.
-He is internationally respected as an expert in change management when change is fast-pace, constant, overlapping and disruptive.
+Edmond gets powerful messages across with his highly dynamic speaking style and engaging stories.
+He is internationally respected for his expertise in nimble change management for the age of digital disruption.
 For over 25 years, he has partnered with public and private sector clients in Europe, North America and the Middle East to build their change capabilities while helping them win in an increasingly digital world.
-Edmond was CIO at Delta Hotels when Expedia disrupted the hotel business, and VP corporate development and GM for the technology business of Envoy Communications Group when marketing agencies started to become digital.
+Edmond was CIO at Delta Hotels when Expedia disrupted the hotel business; and VP Corporate Development & General Manager USA for the technology business of Envoy Communication Group when design and marketing agencies started to become digital.

 Dr. James L. Norrie, DPM, LL.M